2022 Investment Summit Overview Agenda

 Shipping and Logistics

-Getting your products from the factory floor to store shelves is one of the fundamental aspects of doing business.
-Your company will face dozens of shipping and logistical challenges related to storage, weight, distance, transportation mode, customs, tariffs, supply chains, assembly points, and more.
-Every country and region has its own rules, regulations, and unwritten norms dictating how they do business, and the United States is no exception.
-This session will cover the many factors that one must consider when planning out their logistics and supply chains in the United States.
+Moving your products from the factory floor to store shelves is a critical aspect of doing business.
+Companies often face many shipping and logistical challenges connected to storage, weight, distance, transportation mode, customs, tariffs, supply chains, assembly points, and more.
+Every region and country has its own unique rules, regulations, and unwritten norms on how they conduct business, and the United States is no exception.
+This panel will cover the factors companies must consider when doing business in the U.S.

 Back to Top